 Progressive counting (PC) is a recently developed trauma treatment, based on the counting method, that is already supported by several published studies.
-As per the research and clinical experience to date, PC appears to be well tolerated by clients, as effective as EMDR, more efficient, and relatively easy for therapists to learn.
+As per the research and clinical experience to date, PC appears to be well tolerated by clients, about as effective as EMDR, more efficient, and relatively easy for therapists to learn.
 Briefly, PC involves having the client visualize a series of progressively longer "movies" of the trauma memory while the therapist counts out loud (first to a count of 10, then 20, then 30, etc.).

-Dr. Greenwald is PC's developer, and TI/CTI is the primary source of PC training internationally.
+Dr. Greenwald is PC's developer, and TI & CTI is the primary source of PC training internationally.

 Training in PC is included in the following programs: